mmartinssf/mmartinssf.github.io/index.md

 ## Currently

-Currently attending SoftStack Factory which is a 12-week long immersion bootcamp that focuses on mobile app development, using a hybrid approach that delivers native apps and backend services using an MBaaS.
+Currently attending SoftStack Factory, which is a 12-week long immersion bootcamp that focuses on mobile app development using a hybrid approach that delivers native apps and backend services using an MBaaS.
+With a focus on Javascript as our primary programing language, html5 and CSS, we learn AngualarJS an MVC framework and the Ionic mobile framework to create hybrid mobile application.
+We also forcus on how to scaffold and adapt an mBaaS (mobile Backend as a Service), which is based on nodeJS, express, Strongloop and mongoDB to support the client application.

 ## Education